 Democracy Day in Cabo Verde

-Celebrated in Cape Verde annually on January 13th, Democracy Day is a holiday that commemorates some of the first democratic elections held in this country in 1991.
-After this country’s independence in 1975, the African Party for the Independence of Cape Verde came into power in the country and would establish a one-party government.
+Celebrated in Cape Verde annually on January 13th, Democracy Day is a holiday that commemorates the first democratic elections held in the country in 1991.
+After the country’s independence in 1975, the African Party for the Independence of Cape Verde (PAICV) came into power and established a one-party government.

-Cape Verde would gain its independence in July of 1975 after the revolution in Portugal.
-The African Party for the Independence of Cape Verde-also known as PAICV-came into power at this time and began a one-party system.
+Cape Verde gained its independence in July of 1975 after the revolution in Portugal.
+The African Party for the Independence of Cape Verde, also known as PAICV, came into power at this time and began a one-party system.

-In 1990, this one-party system would be challenged when the Movement for Democracy-also known as the MPD-was created.
-On September 28, 1990, the one-party state was eliminated and on January 13, 1991, the first multi-party elections were held in Cape Verde.
+In 1990, this one-party system was challenged when the Movement for Democracy, also known as the MPD, was created.
+On September 28, 1990, the one-party state was eliminated, and on January 13, 1991, the first multi-party elections were held in Cape Verde.

 Some Amazing Facts About Cape Verde

-In honor of Cape Verde’s Democracy Day, we thought that we’d list some of the amazing facts about this country below for everyone to enjoy.
+In honor of Cape Verde’s Democracy Day, we thought we’d list some amazing facts about this country below for everyone to enjoy.

-- Cape Verde is in Western Africa that is west of Senegal.
+- Cape Verde is in Western Africa, west of Senegal.

 - It remained under Portuguese control until 1975.

-- 9 out of 10 islands in the archipelago are inhabited.
+- Nine out of ten islands in the archipelago are inhabited.

 - In 2007, Cape Verde became a member of the World Trade Organization.

-Since this is a public holiday, schools, government offices, and most schools are closed on this day.
-It’s a day off for the general population as well and many people spend time with friends and family members during this holiday.
-Some of the meals that might be enjoyed on this day include Cachupa, Busion, and Morreia.
+Since this is a public holiday, schools, government offices, and most businesses are closed on this day.
+It’s a day off for the general population as well, and many people spend time with friends and family members during this holiday.
+Some of the meals that might be enjoyed on this day include Cachupa, Buzio, and Morreia.